Eran Elhaik: Reactions

-The accuracy and reliability of Elhaik's population genetic theory of the Khazars met with strong criticism from a number of other geneticists, as well as from linguists who took exception to his use of Paul Wexler's theories of Yiddish.
+The accuracy and reliability of Elhaik's population genetic theory of the Khazars met with strong criticism from a number of other geneticists, as well as from linguists who took exception to his use of Paul Wexler's theories of the origins of Yiddish.

-In particular the validity of the proxy population used in his first Khazar paper was criticized on methodological grounds.
+In particular, the validity of the proxy population used in his first Khazar paper was criticized on methodological grounds.

-Marcus Feldman has said that Elhaik is "just wrong" with regard to the Khazar hypothesis where, in Feldman's view, he "appears to be applying the statistics in a way that gives him different results from what everybody else has obtained from essentially similar data".
+Marcus Feldman has said that Elhaik is "just wrong" about the Khazar hypothesis, where he "appears to be applying the statistics in a way that gives him different results from what everybody else has obtained from essentially similar data".
 Elhaik argues that ancestry of Jewish populations is poorly understood, and also that principal component analysis, employed to identify population structures and their ancestry, has serious flaws that generate erroneous results.

 In a 2015 overview of the issue of attempts to derive an inclusive genetic profile of all Jews, Raphael Falk, touching on Elhaik's contribution to the argument in 2013, wrote: